rbms-bsc/DCRMR/_pages/Ppdm/Place-of-distribution.md

 >Example:
 ><CITE>Saskatoon, Saskatchewan, Canada</CITE>

-## 5.26.31 Places of distribution with initial prepositions, etc.
+## 5.26.31 Place of distribution with initial prepositions, etc.

 <a name="5.26.31.1">5.26.31.1</a> Include in the transcription any prepositions appearing before the place of distribution as well as any accompanying words or phrases associated with the place name.